Push to bring coronavirus vaccines to the poor faces trouble

 Covax’s aim is to buy 2 billion doses by the end of 2021, though it isn't yet clear whether the successful vaccine will require one dose or two for the world's 7.8 billion people.
 Countries taking part in the project can either buy vaccines from Covax or get them for free, if needed.

-One early problem that emerged: Some of the world's wealthiest nations negotiated their own deals directly with drug companies, meaning they don't need to participate in the endeavor at all.
-China, France, Germany, Russia and the U.S. don't intend to join.
+One early problem that has emerged: Some of the world's wealthiest nations have negotiated their own deals directly with drug companies, meaning they don't need to participate in the endeavor at all.
+China, Russia and the U.S. have said they do not intend to join.
+Other countries, including France and Germany, will technically join Covax but won't procure vaccines for their citizens via the initiative.

-And so many rich countries bought vaccines from manufacturers — before the shots have even been approved — that they have already snapped up the majority of the vaccine supply for 2021.
+Not only that, but firm agreements with Covax came in too late to prevent more than half of all potential doses being snapped up by countries representing 13% of the world’s population, according to an Oxfam study.

+“As a continent of 1.2 billion people, we still have concerns,” Africa Centers for Disease Control and Prevention director John Nkengasong said Thursday.

+He praised Covax for the solidarity it represents but said there are serious questions about allocation, saying African nations' envoys are meeting directly with vaccine manufacturers to ask "if we came to the table with money, how would we get enough vaccines to cover the gap?”

-The European Union has contributed 400 million euros ($469 million) to support Covax, but the 27-country bloc won't use Covax to buy vaccines, in what some see as a vote of no-confidence in the project's ability to deliver.
-Instead, the EU has signed its own deals to buy more than 1 billion doses, depriving Covax of the bulk negotiating power of buying shots for the continent.
+The European Union has contributed 400 million euros ($469 million) to support Covax, but the 27-country bloc won't use Covax to buy vaccines.
+Instead, the EU has signed its own deals to buy more than 1 billion doses, after some member states raised concerns about what was described as Gavi's “dictatorship” approach to running Covax.

-Gavi, WHO and CEPI announced in September that countries representing two-thirds of the world’s population had joined Covax, but they acknowledged they still need about $400 million more from governments or elsewhere.
-Without it, according to internal documents seen by The Associated Press before the organization’s board meeting this week, Gavi can't sign agreements to buy vaccines.
+Gavi, WHO and CEPI announced in September that countries representing two-thirds of the world’s population had joined Covax, but they acknowledged they still need about $300 million more from governments or other sources.
+By the end of next year, Gavi estimates the project will need $5 billion more.

 Covax did reach a major agreement this week for 200 million doses from the Indian vaccine maker Serum Institute, though the company made clear that a large portion of those will go to people in India.